ptvan/ptvan.github.io/_posts/2019-11-15-timeseries-analysis-of-iPhone-health_data.md

 ### Reference

 Since the field has been around a while, there are many, many books on time-series analysis.
 A recent one I find interesting is Aileen Nielsen's [Practical Time Series Analysis](https://www.oreilly.com/library/view/practical-time-series/9781492041641/).
 The writing is very accessible, there are plenty of references, and Nielsen alternated code examples between R and python.
 I can see this style becoming a little disorienting for some readers, but I actually liked it, since it forces you to focus on the concepts rather than implementation details while giving a good survey of available tools.

+The author of the `forecast` R package Rob Hyndman has published [extensively](https://robjhyndman.com/publications/) on forecasting, including the book "Forecasting: Principles and Practice", which is [freely accessible online](https://otexts.com/fpp2/).